Kong/docs.konghq.com/app/konnect/network-resiliency.md

 {{site.konnect_saas}} deployments run in hybrid mode, which means that there is a separate control plane attached to one or more data plane nodes.
-These planes must communicate with each other to receive and send configuration.
+These planes must communicate with each other to receive and send configurations.
 If communication is interrupted and either side can't send or receive config, data plane nodes still continue proxying traffic to clients.